Rubber glove: Origin

-In 1894, William Stewart Halsted, the first chief of surgery at Johns Hopkins Hospital, invented rubber gloves for his wife Caroline Hampton as he noticed her hands were affected on the daily surgeries she had performed and in order to prevent medical staff from developing dermatitis from surgical chemicals.
+In 1894, William Stewart Halsted, the first chief of surgery at Johns Hopkins Hospital, invented rubber gloves for his wife Caroline Hampton as he noticed her hands were affected by the daily surgeries she had performed and to prevent medical staff from developing dermatitis from surgical chemicals.
 However, the first modern disposable glove was invented by Ansell Rubber Co.
 Pty.
 Ltd. in 1965.

 Household use

 Household rubber gloves have been used for washing dishes and cleaning in the home since the 1960s.
-Many different designs of gloves have been available in a multitude of colors but traditional designs are yellow or pink with long cuffs.
-While these still remain the most popular patterns today, gloves can be obtained that range from wrist-length to those that are shoulder-length.
+Many different designs of gloves have been available in many colors, but traditional designs are yellow or pink with long cuffs.
+While these remain the most popular patterns today, gloves can be obtained that range from wrist-length to those that are shoulder-length.
 There are even gloves that are pre-attached to shirts and bodysuits for added protection.

-Rubber gloves are best worn with a skin tight fit which, while still allowing for the hands to breathe, makes it easier to hold objects and manipulate them.
+Rubber gloves are best worn with a skin-tight fit which, while still allowing for the hands to breathe, makes it easier to hold objects and manipulate them.
 The palms and fingers usually have a raised pattern which helps provide a good grip when handling objects.
-Wearing gloves protects the hands from harsh detergents and other cleaning products which are used in the home and elsewhere.
+Wearing gloves protects the hands from harsh detergents and other cleaning products that are used in the home and elsewhere.

-These gloves are traditionally used by people cleaning in the home and are popular with professional cleaners and for clearing up in shops, cafes and other public places.
+These gloves are traditionally used by people cleaning in the home and are popular with professional cleaners and for clearing up in shops, cafes, and other public places.
 The thickness of the gloves and the long cuffs provide excellent protection for all general cleaning tasks and are useful for all chores where the hands need to be put into water, and provide protection when vacuuming, dusting, and polishing.

 The most common material used for making household gloves is latex, a form of rubber.
 Usually, the gloves have a cotton "flock" lining for easily taking them on and off.
 They are available in a wider range of colors and cuff lengths.
 Problems with latex rubber include allergic reactions and poor protection against such substances as solvents.
 Other materials used to alleviate this are PVC, nitrile, and neoprene.
 Natural rubber that has been chemically treated to reduce the amount of antibody generators, such as Vytex Natural Rubber Latex, can be used to produce a glove that retains the properties of traditional rubber while exposing the user to significantly reduced amounts of latex allergens.